Resilience: Rewiring the Brain for Well-Being

 - Identify a positive code word or phrase you will use to break the circuit and cue yourself to change the channel in your brain.
 For example: Allow, Explore, It’s Okay, Pause.
 The choice of word is up to you, what’s important is that you use the cue as soon as you identify the trigger so you can avoid falling into your conditioned reaction.
 You might choose a word that cues a feeling of resilience or well-being: Love, Learn, Breathe, Slow Down.
 Practice the cue words while you’re in the actual state so that your brain conditions itself to shift to that state when it registers the cue.

 - Each time the trigger arises, practice the new pattern of response: say your cue word and shift to the state you’ve chosen as the new experience.
 Do this as many times as needed for the new pattern to become the new habit.

 - Notice as the old pattern fades away into the background and the new pattern becomes more automatic.
 You have experienced an actual rewiring of the brain.

 Here’s another simple practice.
 “We all want contentment, peacefulness, a way of regulating the nervous system,” Linda says.
 “We are all looking for ways to heal, and one of the best ways is to seek gratitude, kindness, compassion, and serenity.”

 “As Meister Eckhart said, ‘If the only prayer you said in your entire life was thank you, it would suffice.'”

 Linda Graham, MFT, integrates modern neuroscience, mindfulness practices, and relational psychology in her nationwide trainings on resilience and well-being.
-She is the author of The Resilience Toolkit: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster, and she publishes a monthly e-newsletter, Healing and Awakening into Aliveness and Wholeness, archived on her website.
+She is the author of Resilience: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster, and she publishes the weekly Resources for Recovering Resilience, archived on her website.